humdek-unibe-ch/sh-selfhelp_app/README.md

  - `ionic cap sync --inline` for debugging add source maps
  - `npx ionic cap run android --target=ce09193988d5244e0d7e  --livereload --external --configuration=production` - local command for Stefan's tablet
  - `ionic capacitor run android -l --external` for local testing; check firewall and ports if it does not work on device but works on emulator.
 Also the device should be in the same network.
 Check if node is added.
+ - `ionic cap run ios -l --external` - iOS - after the error, go to the folder and rename `your_app.app` to `App.app` [fix](https://stackoverflow.com/questions/72969163/problem-with-debugging-on-physical-device-on-ios/73546894#73546894)

 # Instructions for build and release
 ## General